docfate111/random-stuff-found-on-deep-web/README.md

 # random-stuff-found-on-deep-web

-Random files from deep web
+Random files from deep web in misc

-one mystery site with crypto and forensics challenges that I hope to solve with code
+the rest are mystery sites with crypto and forensics challenges that I hope to solve with code the Python code is my attempt to solve them